-We've all heard the term "magic" but what is it?
+We've all heard the term "magic," but what is it?
 A formal definition goes like this: Magic is the performance of illusions to entertain, baffle, and amaze!
-Learn the brief history of how magic became a popular modern phenomenon.
+Learn the brief history of how magic became a widespread modern phenomenon.

-Early magic was frequently used for cheating in gambling games such as cards or in times of war like the use of the Trojan Horse.
-But during the 18th-century magic became less of a series of seemingly pointless deceptions and more of a respectable activity done by professional illusionists.
+Early magic was frequently used for cheating in gambling games such as cards or in times of war, like the Trojan Horse.
+But during the 18th century, magic became less of a series of seemingly pointless deceptions and more of a respectable activity done by professional illusionists.

 Images of magicians are depicted on the ancient Pyramids in Egypt.
-It's believed to be on the of the world's oldest artforms!
+It's believed to be one of the world's oldest artforms!

 Watch: BBC History of Magic

 After that, the popularity of magic continued to grow.
-In 1873 two men, British performer J. N. Maskelyne and his partner Cooke established their own theatre, the Egyptian Hall in London England's Piccadilly.
-The magic tricks these two men were best known for performing were hiding special mechanisms in their stages to control audiences' points of view.
-So, the magic was in people and items suddenly disappearing and reappearing, or being distorted in some way.
+In 1873 two men, British performer J. N. Maskelyne and his partner Cooke established their theatre, the Egyptian Hall, in London, England's Piccadilly.
+The magic tricks these two men were best known for performing were hiding unique mechanisms in their stages to control audiences' points of view.
+So, the magic was in people and items suddenly disappearing and reappearing or being distorted in some way.

-Today magic seems is flourishing with popularity!
+Today magic seems to be flourishing with popularity!
 Magic is vogue again.
 (Strike a magic pose) Professional magicians have been forced to adapt their ancient strict code of ethics for modern times.
 For example, those who perform on television don't use camera tricks and videotape editing to create the illusion of powerful magic.
 Magic workers today use only traditional forms of magic.
-This means they use the same forms of magic for television as they would for a live magic show.
+This means they use the same magic conditions for television as they would for a live magic show.

 WATCH: History of Magic in 10 Minutes